What are heatmaps?

 If you are making a route that travels generally via roadways or trails, use ‘follow roads walking’ for the best representation of the track.
 You can find this function at the bottom of the map page, along with the editing tools; undo, clear, and simplify (which reduces the nuances in the route).
 Zoom in and out of the view via the +/- buttons at the bottom-right corner.

 When you are completed, give the route a name that will be easy for you to distinguish from others you may create.
-You can add a description, and tags and make the route private or public.
+You can add a description and tags, as well as mark the route private or public.

 How to sync the route with your watch

-The easiest way to sync your newly made route is used the slider at the bottom of your list of routes and indicate you’d like to use the route on your Suunto watch.
+The easiest way to sync your newly made route is to use the toggle at the bottom of your list of routes and indicate you’d like to use the route on your Suunto watch.
 Then connect your watch and the route will sync automatically.

 Using existing routes